'Practical work' summit for Biden, Putin: No punches or hugs

 “What is going to happen next is we are going to be able to look back, look ahead in three to six months and say ‘Did the things we agreed to sit down and try to work out, did it work?’”

-Associated Press writer Zeke Miller in Washington and AP video journalist Daniel Kozin contributed reporting
+Associated Press writer Zeke Miller in Washington and AP video journalist Daniel Kozin contributed to this report.

 Credit: Patrick Semansky